SSSD/sssd-test-framework/docs/config.rst

 ipa
 ===

 Fresh installation of FreeIPA server with no additional data.
+Trust to single Active Directory and Samba domain is created.

 .. code-block:: yaml
     :caption: IPA role example